 "Barbarius is gone!"
-Apollus said loudly.
+Apollus exclaimed rushing into the atrium.

 "What is the meaning of this?!"
 Father said raising his voice.

 "What does it say?"
-Father inquired anxiously.
+Father inquired.

 I will be going away for a little while.
 Please do not bemoan over me for I am well and safe.
 I have never had the courage until now to make this bold move.
 I love you father, even though you pushed me, you saw something in me that I did not think I possessed.
-I will miss Apollus for your sarcastic humor, and for being my comrade.
-I will miss you Troy too.
-You are still my youngest brother and I will hope you always stay pure at heart.
+I will miss Apollus for your cynical humor, and for being my comrade.
+I will miss you too Troy.
+You are still my youngest brother and I hope you always stay pure at heart.

 "Barbarius" Maximus Acertius

-Father tore the letter in two, crumbled it up and threw it in the fire!
+Father tore the letter in two, crumbled it up, and threw it in the fire.